 UN Voluntary Fund for Indigenous Peoples - Last session

-The 28th session of the Board of Trustees took place at Palais des Nations in Geneva from 26 to 30 January 2015.
-Legborsi Saro Pyagbara was elected Chairperson of the Board.
+The 30th session of the Board of Trustees took place at Palais des Nations in Geneva from 23-27 January 2017.
+Ms. Mirna Cunningham was elected Chairperson of the Board.

 Having examined the applications in light of the selection criteria, the Board recommended for approval to the Secretary-General:

-- 32 grants for representatives of indigenous communities and organizations to attend the 14th session of the Permanent Forum on Indigenous Issues (PFII);
+- 25 grants for representatives of indigenous organizations to attend the 16th session of the Permanent Forum on Indigenous Issues (PFII);

-- 32 grants for representatives of indigenous communities and organizations to attend the 8th session of the Expert Mechanism on the Rights of Indigenous Peoples;
+- 20 grants for representatives of indigenous organizations to attend the 10th session of the Expert Mechanism on the Rights of Indigenous Peoples;

-In addition, the Board held ten private meetings and examined information prepared by the Secretariat concerning the implementation of recommendations adopted at its 27th session, the extension of the mandate of the Fund, the financial status of the Fund, fund-raising efforts, policy issues and capacity building of grantees.
+In addition, the Board held 21 private meetings and examined information prepared by the Secretariat concerning the implementation of recommendations adopted at its 29th session, the extension of the mandate of the Fund, the financial status of the Fund, fund-raising efforts, policy issues and capacity building of grantees.